-Based on the CHED-UniFAST's website, a total of 2,411 HEIs participated in the TES Program, 565 of which are state universities and colleges (SUCs), 123 of which are local universities and colleges (LUCs), and 1,723 are Private Higher Education Institutions (PHEIs).
+Based on the CHED-UniFAST's website, https://unifast.gov.ph/hei-list.php, a total of 2,411 HEIs participated in the TES Program, 565 of which are state universities and colleges (SUCs), 123 of which are local universities and colleges (LUCs), and 1,723 are Private Higher Education Institutions (PHEIs).
 On top of bridge financing these HEIs, the Bank has the opportunity to establish new business relationships with HEIs and offer other banking products/services which will bring in additional income to the Bank.

 b.
 Education Service Contracting (ESC) Bridge Financing Program.
-A lending facility offered by the Bank to finance 80% of the school's billing application under the ESC Program of the Department of Education (DepEd) but should not be less than P200,000 while awaiting the release of the fund from DepEd.
+A lending facility offered by the Bank to finance 80% of the school's billing application under the ESC Program of DepED but should not be less than P200,000 while awaiting the release of the fund from DepED.
 The Bank allocated P1 billion for the program.

 - c.
-The Educational Service Contracting (ESC) program under DepEd aims to decongest overcrowded public junior high schools.
+The Educational Service Contracting (ESC) program under the Department of Education (DepEd) aims to decongest overcrowded public junior high schools.
 In ESC, the excess capacities of certified private junior high schools are "contracted" through slot allocations for students who would otherwise have gone to public schools. - d.
-K-12 Senior High School-Voucher Program (SHS-VP) Bridge Financing Program.)
-The Bank can finance the participating senior high school institutions' account receivables from the National Government under its K-12 Senior High School Voucher Program which provides subsidies to students to partially cover the additional educational expenses for the required additional two years in grades 11 and 12.
+K-12 Senior High School-Voucher Program (SHS-VP) Bridge Financing Program.
+The Bank can finance the participating senior high school institutions' account receivables from the National Government under its K12 Senior High School Voucher Program which provides subsidies to students to partially cover the additional educational expenses for the required additional two years in grades 11 and 12.
 The allocation for this program is P1 billion.

 As of Dec.
-31, 2022, the Bank has approved a total of P4.31 billion loans to 118 borrowers under the ESC and SHS-VP Bridge Financing Program with releases of P2.66 billion and outstanding balance of P400.94 million.
+31, 2022, the Bank has approved a total of P4,314.96 million loans to 118 borrowers under the ESC and SHS-VP Bridge Financing Program with releases of P2,660.13 million and outstanding balance of P400.94 million.
 There are no beneficiaries enrolled yet under the TES Bridge Financing Program.